sebschub/ucmcomp/README.md

 ucmcomp
 =======

-Comparison of UCMs with BUBBLE data
+This repository includes scripts to compare RCM output with BUBBLE data.
+In particular, different UCM will be tested.

+The actual data is not included.